Kemble, Gloucestershire

 Kemble is a village in the civil parish of Kemble and Ewen, in the Cotswold district of Gloucestershire, England.
 Historically part of Wiltshire, it lies 4 mi from Cirencester and is the settlement closest to Thames Head, the source of the River Thames.
 In 2020 it had an estimated population of 940.
 At the 2011 census the parish had a population of 1,036.

 Governance

 The village lies in Kemble electoral ward of Cotswold District Council, which stretches from Somerford Keynes to the south-east over to Rodmarton in the north-west.
 The ward population recorded in the 2011 census was 1,955.

 Church and history

 Kemble was the site of a 7th-century pagan, Anglo-Saxon cemetery.
-The village church today has a Norman door and a tower dating from 1250, to which a spire was added in 1450.
+The village church today, All Saints Church, has a Norman door and a tower dating from 1250, to which a spire was added in 1450.
 The full restoration in 1872 included bringing here brick by brick the chapel of ease at nearby Ewen, to form a new south transept.

 Kemble Church is part of the Thameshead benefice, covering the congregations of Kemble, Ewen, Poole Keynes, Somerford Keynes, and Shorncote.
 The benefice since 2001 also includes Coates, Rodmarton, Sapperton, Tarlton and Frampton Mansell.

+In June 2026, All Saints Church was the venue for the wedding of Harriet Sperling and Peter Phillips, son of Anne, Princess Royal.